 Cow’s milk allergy is one of the most common food allergies, especially in young children.
 So why is it that milk allergy is so often misunderstood?
 Here are 6 common milk allergy myths and facts: some of the most frustrating things I’ve found that people don’t understand about living with severe cow’s milk protein allergy.

 #1 “It’s not like peanut allergy”

 This is a common one.
 And of many milk allergy myths, this one can be dangerous.
 Apparently a lot of people think that as far as foods go, only peanuts cause severe allergic reactions or anaphylaxis.
 Unfortunately this not the case.
-People with milk allergy can have reactions ranging from milk to severe or life threatening.
+People with cow’s milk allergy can have reactions ranging from mild to severe or life threatening.
 They may need immediate treatment with an EpiPen.